BestTimesToVisit.com Logo

 Sail the Nile at Sunset

-Embark on a traditional felucca ride as the sun dips below the horizon, painting the Nubian desert in fiery hues.
-Feel the gentle breeze on your face as you glide past the iconic Agilkia Island, home to the relocated Philae Temple.
-Sip hibiscus tea and soak in the timeless beauty of the Nile.
+Embark on a traditional felucca ride as the sun dips below the horizon, painting the Nubian sky in fiery hues.
+Feel the gentle breeze on your face as you glide past the serene islands, witnessing the timeless beauty of the Nile.
+For an enhanced experience, bring some snacks and drinks to enjoy during the golden hour.

 Best time: October-April